Knihobot

 Viac o knihe

-Despite tremendous advances in the understanding of the sensory nervous system which have accompanied the recent explosive growth of the neurosciences, rema- ably few innovative medicines directed towards pain and inflammation are ava- able.
-Indeed, many patients are still prescribed analgesic and anti-inflammatory medications that were identified long ago as components of herbal remedies.
-Si- larly, potential new medicines in clinical evaluation based on capsaicin and the c- saicin receptor are both grounded firmly on folk traditions and yet rely upon the most contemporary techniques of drug discovery and delivery.
-The first formal report of the pain-relieving properties of capsaicin appeared in 1850 [1].
-However, for centuries before this, capsaicin-containing extracts had been used as folk medicines in cultures with access to pepper plants, much in the same way as poppy or willow-bark extracts were.
-Despite widespread use, it was not until 1878 that the selective action of capsaicin on the sensory nervous system was r- ognized [2].
-In Chapter 1 of this volume, Janos Szolcsányi reviews this early research, which culminated with the seminal studies of Nicholas Jansco and his c- leagues in Hungary in the 1940s.
-Since then, capsaicin and related vanilloid c- pounds have played a prominent role in analgesia and inflammation investigations because of their ability to selectively activate a subpopulation of sensory neurons and produce sensations of pain and localized erythema.
+Despite significant advancements in understanding the sensory nervous system, few innovative medicines for pain and inflammation have emerged.
+Many patients still rely on traditional analgesic and anti-inflammatory medications that originated from herbal remedies.
+New potential medicines based on capsaicin and its receptor draw from folk traditions while employing modern drug discovery techniques.
+The first formal documentation of capsaicin's pain-relieving properties dates back to 1850, although capsaicin-containing extracts had been used as folk medicines long before, similar to poppy or willow-bark extracts.
+It wasn't until 1878 that the selective action of capsaicin on the sensory nervous system was recognized.
+Chapter 1 features Janos Szolcsányi's review of early research, culminating in the pivotal studies by Nicholas Jansco and colleagues in the 1940s.
+Since then, capsaicin and related vanilloid compounds have been integral to investigations of analgesia and inflammation due to their ability to selectively activate a subset of sensory neurons, leading to sensations of pain and localized redness.

 Nákup knihy